Nuxia oppositifolia

 Fruit

 The small, about 5mm long, Fruit is an oblong, hairy Capsule (a dry fruit resulting from the maturing of a compound ovary with more than 1 carpel).
-This capsule splits into 2 valves that split at the apex.
+This capsule has 2 valves that split at the apex.
 It is dark brown when mature and is almost enclosed by the remains of the persistent Calyx.
 Many small Seeds are produced, and old capsules remain on the tree for some time.
 (Jan-May).

 Distribution & Ecology